HectorRicardo/simple-music-app/README.md

   <figcaption>Figure 4.
 Sample content hierarchy</figcaption>
 </figure>

-This content graph might translate to something like this in an app:
+This content graph might translate to something like this in an app: TODO

 Depending on the permissions you give, clients connecting to your `MediaBrowserService` can access and browse this content hierarchy.
 You can also restrict clients to allow them to browse only a limited subset of